algorithmiaio/sample-apps/algo-dev-demo/pytorch-jit-cpu/README.md

 ### Add Code Samples
 1. Click on the tab **"Source"** and you'll notice boilerplate code for Hello World.
 2. Let's delete that code, and copy and paste the code from the file [demo.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/pytorch-cifar-cpu/demo.py)
-3. Recall our data collection is called "pytorch_cifar_data" and you'll need to change "YOUR_USERNAME" to your own username: `file_path = 'data://YOUR_USERNAME/pytorch_cifar_data/demo_model.t7'` on line 41.
+3. Recall our data collection is called "pytorch_cifar_model" and you'll need to change "YOUR_USERNAME" to your own username: `file_path = 'data://YOUR_USERNAME/pytorch_cifar_model/demo_model.t7'` on line 41.
+4. Let's make another data collection here, and name if "pytorch_cifar_data".

 ### Add Dependencies
 1. Click the **"Dependencies"** button in the grey navbar.